-DASSH specializes in marine benthic survey data and/or information, for example species or habitat survey data, species lists, habitat or biotope lists, species or habitat/biotope distribution maps, figures, images, video clips and other relevant information (written or otherwise).
+DASSH specializes in marine biodiversity data and/or information, for example species or habitat survey data, species lists, habitat or biotope lists, species or habitat/biotope distribution maps, figures, images, video clips and other relevant information (written or otherwise).
 DASSH is therefore, particularly interested in data, images or video.
 Data and image sources are likely to include the following.

 - Trawling or dredging surveys.